brownpanthera/ppspace/src/content/blog/addons.md

 <br>

-So far we're trying to build a DLL (or shared obj) that will let us run our addon from js. but keep in mind that node.js doesn't automatically recognize .dll files as native addons - it assumes they're JavaScript files Lol that's why we are giving .node extenstion instead dll.
-We added the C++17 flag, included the header path with -I, and linked the Node.js library with -L and -l
+So far we're trying to build a DLL (or shared obj) that will let us run our addon from js.
+We added the c++17 flag, included the header path with -I, and linked the Node.js library with -L flag
 <br>
 <br>

 Now I got an incompatibility error - I'm using MinGW compiler but Node.js is using MSVC.
 I couldn't understand the error, so I asked Claude. and i confirmed by doing simple os.type() and got 'Windows_NT' which confirms Node.js was compiled with MSVC and this right here create ABI mismatch or incompatibility.
 I have heard before ABI what it is but first time encountering incompatibility.
 Basically you have seen repos or codebase which have multiple languages used, so ABI defines the low-level interface between compiled code how functions are called, how data is structured, and how symbols are named.
-When different compilers use different ABIs (like MSVC vs MinGW), their compiled code can't interact properly, even if they're both compiling the same C++ source code.\
+When different compilers use different ABIs (like MSVC vs MinGW), their compiled code can't interact properly, even if they're both compiling the same C++ source code.
 <br>
 <br>

-So basically nodejs built with msvc which is windows standard, and my addon is being built on mingw gcc port, and when we try to do linking it failed because convention differ.
+so basically nodejs built with msvc which is windows standard, and my addon is being built on mingw gcc port, and when we try to do linking it failed because convention differ.
 Different compilers have different ABIs, windows msvc is the native toolchain and cross compiling linking requires careful ABI matching. msvc expects .lib and mingw expects .a.
 <br>
 <br>